openxpki/openxpki/tools/docker-test/README.md

 * Standard system Perl v5.18.2
 * MySQL Server 5.5

+## Usage

+The easiest way to use this image is by calling `tools/docker-test.pl`.

-## Build image
+## (Re-)Build image

-The Docker image has to be built once:
+The Docker image has to be built once (after changes to its configuration):

+    # assuming you are in the project's root directory:
-    # register image as "oxi-test" for easier access
+    # (register image as "oxi-test" for easier access)
-    docker build docker/test -t oxi-test
+    docker build -t oxi-test tools/docker-test

 **Attention**: as the Docker image comes preinstalled with a lot of CPAN modules it will not reliably detect missing dependency specifications in Makefile.PL!

+### Update preinstalled Perl modules

+The list of preinstalled Perl modules for the Docker image is managed in `cpanfile`.
+To update it run this from the project's root directory:

+    ./tools/scripts/makefile2cpanfile.pl > tools/docker-test/cpanfile

+After that, rebuild the Docker image as shown above.

 ## Run tests on "develop" branch